NdS-Research-Facilities/QRadar-ruleset/README.md

 run the Python script:

-python3 QRadar-ruleset.py [filename.xml] > rules.txt
+python3 QRadar-rules2csv.py [filename.xml] > rules.csv
 OR
 python3 QRadar-rule2html.py [filename.xml] > rules.html

 open the resulting rules.htl file in a browser.
 OR
-Import the rules.txt file into a spreadsheet, field delimiter is "#"
+Import the rules.csv file into a spreadsheet, field delimiter is ","

 format and print as needed.